department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 ### How do I get these benefits?

-You’ll need to apply for benefits in 1 of 3 ways:
+You’ll need to apply for benefits.
+You can do this in 1 of 3 ways:

-- Apply online at [eBenefits](http://www.ebenefits.va.gov).
-Be sure to note that you’re applying because of illnesses linked to contaminants in the water supply at Camp Lejeune, and attach evidence, **or**
+- [Apply online at eBenefits](http://www.ebenefits.va.gov).
+(Be sure to note that you’re applying because of illnesses linked to contaminants in the water supply at Camp Lejeune, and attach evidence), **or**
 - [Get help from an accredited representative or VSO]( http://www.va.gov/ogc/apps/accreditation/index.asp), **or**